Everyones Recovery Is Their Own

 My Bible lay on a dusty shelf

-And I felt as though I were living in hell.
+I felt as though I were living in hell.

 My life of sin came at too high a cost.